9 Steps to Creating an Effective Creative Brief for your Leaflet and Brochure Design

 - What kind of files are needed: JPG, PSD.

 - The extent of the campaign: is it integrated with other digital marketing channels?

 - The distribution channels: USPS, personal distribution and handouts.

 WHO is the targeted audience?
 Specify the gender, age, stage of life of your audience, add if needed location.
 Refine the targeting with lifestyle criteria: their daily activities and routines, interests and hobbies, opinions, values, and beliefs, goals, and challenges, if they are relevant to the message and design of your project.
-What do they care about?
 What the audience thinks, feels and does.

 HOW to deliver the message.
 What’re the key takeaways?

 a) Understand the Brand Personality: tone and the voice of the campaign.
 Everything in the body copy and the design should bring to life the brand personality.
 The tone must transpire not only through the copy but in all design elements too:

 - Friendly, bold and adventurous for younger professionals

 - Youthful and energetic for experimentalists.